 ERS satellites carried a Synthetic Aperture Radar (SAR) – a high-resolution, wide-swath imaging radar providing high-quality images of the oceans, coastal zones, polar ice and land regions in all weather conditions, day or night.

-Europe’s next step was the Metop (Meteorological Operational Polar) satellites, for which Airbus is prime contractor (and provides instruments) for polar-orbiting spacecraft that circle the Earth at an altitude of 830 km. and complete an orbit around the globe in some 100 minutes.
-As their orbits are 42-times closer to Earth than the Meteosat geostationary satellites, observation data provided by Metop platforms are much more detailed, enabling more precise weather forecasting, better prediction of natural disasters, and enhanced measurements for issues such as climate change, the progressive melting of polar ice and the rise in sea levels.
+Europe’s next step was the MetOp (Meteorological Operational satellite) programme, for which Airbus is prime contractor and provides instruments.
+It comprises three polar-orbiting spacecraft that circle the Earth at an altitude of 830 km and complete an orbit around the globe in some 100 minutes.
+As their orbits are 42-times closer to Earth than the Meteosat geostationary satellites, observation data provided by MetOp platforms are much more detailed, enabling more precise weather forecasting, better prediction of natural disasters, and enhanced measurements for issues such as climate change, the progressive melting of polar ice and the rise in sea levels.

-Looking to the future, Airbus has been selected to design and build the second-generation Metop satellites (Metop-SG), which will consist of two satellite types: Series A and B, with three units in each series.
-To be launched from 2021, Metop-SG platforms will further improve weather forecasting and climate research.
-The Metop-SG’s Satellite A series is to incorporate optical instruments and atmospheric sounders (with a liftoff mass of approximately 4,000 kg.), while the Satellite B series will carry microwave instruments, having an estimated liftoff mass of 3,818 kg.
+In October 2014, Airbus was selected to design and build the second-generation MetOp satellites (MetOp-SG), which consist of two satellite types: Series A and B, with three units in each series.
+To be launched from 2024, MetOp-SG programme will further improve weather forecasting and climate research.
+The MetOp-SG’s Satellite A series is to incorporate optical instruments and atmospheric sounders (with a liftoff mass of approximately 4,000 kg.), while the Satellite B series will carry microwave instruments, having an estimated liftoff mass of 3,818 kg.